 If you’re planning out your flower bed for the year and you will include black-eyed Susan, you’ll no doubt be able to find one that grows to the right height for the spot you’ve picked out.
 From short varieties that barely reach one foot tall to towering six-foot shrubs, black-eyed Susan grows to various heights across many varieties.

-Black eyed Susan grows to heights of 15 to 60 inches tall.
-The most commonly grown varieties such as Cherokee Sunset, Prairie Sun, and Indian Summer land somewhere in the middle at 24-36 inches tall.
+Black-eyed Susan grows to heights of 15 to 60 inches tall.
+The most commonly grown varieties, such as Cherokee Sunset, Prairie Sun, and Indian Summer, fall somewhere in the middle at 24-36 inches tall.
 To help plants reach their optimal height, grow them in well-draining soil and full sun.